Andrew Hoyt

 Bio/Description

-Andrew has written on such topics as the politics of Ojibwe resource management, the development of the field of resource economics, and the relationship between plant-ecological concepts and conservation practices in the United States.
-His MA thesis, “Ecology, Settler Colonialism, and the Environments of the American Midwest: The Science and Politics of Ecological Restoration since 1950” examines the emergence of ecological restoration as a concept, research agenda, and set of practices since the mid-twentieth century.
-The thesis demonstrates that, as the logic of restoration has come to dominate environmental management in the Midwest, restoration practices have shaped public agencies and settler-Indigenous relations as well as material environmental conditions in the region.
+Andrew has written on such topics as the politics of Ojibwe resource management, the development of the field of resource economics, and the rise of eco-tourism on the South Carolina coast.
+His M.A. thesis, “Ecology, Settler Colonialism, and the Environments of the American Midwest: The Science and Politics of Ecological Restoration since 1950” examines the emergence of ecological restoration as a concept, research agenda, and set of practices since the mid-twentieth century, highlighting its implications for settler-Indigenous relations, environmental epistemologies, and material conditions in the American Midwest.

 Before starting at Princeton, Andrew graduated magna cum laude from Carleton College with a B.A. in History and a background in ecological research.
 He went on to work as an energy analyst and climate policy advocate in Minneapolis for several years before completing an M.A. in History at Trent University in Ontario.